History awards and graduate degrees

 Continue your studies with Oxford University

-Our part-time award and degree programmes in history are designed for adult learners with busy lives, who come from a variety of backgrounds.
+Our part-time award and graduate degree programmes in history are designed for adult learners with busy lives, who come from a variety of backgrounds.
 Teaching takes place in smaller groups than many full-time degree courses, and (depending on the course) is held during evenings, weekends, short residencies or online.
 Tutors and students get to know each other in an informal, supportive and friendly environment.
 Whether you're just returning to study, or are a committed lifelong learner – we have a flexible, part-time course for you.

 Foundation Certificate in History

 This two-year part-time course is equivalent to the first year of a full-time degree in history at the University of Oxford.
 The course covers extended periods of modern British and European history.
 You will also study an optional subject, such as the Spanish Civil War, in more detail.
 Working primarily from source material on this topic, you will have the chance to develop and refine the skills needed by a historian.

 Applicants without recent experience of study or examinations should not be deterred from applying.
 Tutors are familiar with the problems faced by those returning to study and are able to offer appropriate guidance and support.

 > Find out more about the Foundation Certificate in History.

 Credit earned from our short online courses, weekly classes and the Oxford University Summer School of Adults is transferable towards our Certificate of Higher Education - a part-time undergraduate course in which you study a main subject discipline but also undertake study in other academic subjects.

 > Find out more about the Certificate of Higher Education.

 This is a one-year part-time course.
 It offers a unique opportunity for you to combine focused study of key historical themes and concepts in British and Western European history with either a broad-based approach to history or with the opportunity to specialise by period or in a branch of the discipline (political, social, economic, art, architectural and local).